- Check the weather before you set out each day and regularly during the day

 One of the best ways to see all the amazing scenery we have to offer here in Iceland is to hire a vehicle and head out onto the Icelandic road network for an adventure.
 It is worth remembering that driving conditions in Iceland can be extremely challenging both in terms of the changeable weather and with regards to the roads themselves.

 This article is designed to provide you with information on how you can stay safe when driving in Iceland.
+To find Iceland's cheapest car rental prices visit this link.
+Or see this for Iceland's largest selection of road trips and self drive tours.

 The Icelandic Met Office website is the best source of information for the weather.
 You should bookmark this website on your phone, laptop and tablet and become used to checking it as part of your daily routine when in Iceland.